jansvoboda11/psr-router/README.md

 The `Router` class processes incoming requests based on the route collection.
 Its `match` method accepts instance of the `ServerRequestInterface`.
 The method returns a `Match` if the request matches any route definition.
-The match contains the route handler and modified request with filled route attributes.
+The match contains the matched route and modified request with filled route attributes.

 If the incoming request does not match any route definition, the method throws a `Failure`.
-The failure holds the original request and an array of handlers that could handle a request to the same URI with a different HTTP method.
+The failure holds the original request and an array of routes that would match the request with a different HTTP method.
+The array is indexed by their respective methods.

 ```php
 /** @var ServerRequestInterface $request */